CraryPrimitiveMan/awesome-with-star/awesome/meirwah_awesome-incident-response.md

 ### OSX Evidence Collection

-* [Knockknock](https://github.com/synack/knockknock) - Displays persistent items(scripts, commands, binaries, etc.) that are set to execute automatically on OSX :star:912
+* [Knockknock](https://github.com/synack/knockknock) - Displays persistent items(scripts, commands, binaries, etc.) that are set to execute automatically on OSX :star:913
 * [mac_apt - macOS Artifact Parsing Tool](https://github.com/ydkhatri/mac_apt) - Plugin based forensics framework for quick mac triage that works on live machines, disk images or individual artifact files :star:60
-* [OSX Auditor](https://github.com/jipegit/OSXAuditor) - OSX Auditor is a free Mac OS X computer forensics tool :star:3040
+* [OSX Auditor](https://github.com/jipegit/OSXAuditor) - OSX Auditor is a free Mac OS X computer forensics tool :star:3039
-* [OSX Collector](https://github.com/yelp/osxcollector) - An OSX Auditor offshoot for live response :star:1497
+* [OSX Collector](https://github.com/yelp/osxcollector) - An OSX Auditor offshoot for live response :star:1499

 ### Other Lists

-* [List of various Security APIs](https://github.com/deralexxx/security-apis) - A collective list of public JSON APIs for use in security. :star:95
+* [List of various Security APIs](https://github.com/deralexxx/security-apis) - A collective list of public JSON APIs for use in security. :star:96

 ### Other Tools

 * [Cortex](https://thehive-project.org) - Cortex allows you to analyze observables such as IP and email addresses, URLs, domain names, files or hashes one by one or in bulk mode using a Web interface.
 Analysts can also automate these operations using its REST API.
 * [Crits](https://crits.github.io/) - a web-based tool which combines an analytic engine with a cyber threat database
 * [domfind](https://github.com/diogo-fernan/domfind) - *domfind* is a Python DNS crawler for finding identical domain names under different TLDs. :star:7
-* [DumpsterFire](https://github.com/TryCatchHCF/DumpsterFire) - The DumpsterFire Toolset is a modular, menu-driven, cross-platform tool for building repeatable, time-delayed, distributed security events.
-Easily create custom event chains for Blue Team drills and sensor /   alert mapping.
-Red Teams can create decoy incidents, distractions, and lures to support and scale their operations. :star:443
 * [Fenrir](https://github.com/Neo23x0/Fenrir) - Fenrir is a simple IOC scanner.
 It allows scanning any Linux/Unix/OSX system for IOCs in plain bash.
 Created by the creators of THOR and LOKI :star:137
-* [Fileintel](https://github.com/keithjjones/fileintel) - Pull intelligence per file hash :star:64
+* [Fileintel](https://github.com/keithjjones/fileintel) - Pull intelligence per file hash :star:65
-* [HELK](https://github.com/Cyb3rWard0g/HELK) - Threat Hunting platform :star:655
+* [HELK](https://github.com/Cyb3rWard0g/HELK) - Threat Hunting platform :star:657
 * [Hindsight](https://github.com/obsidianforensics/hindsight) - Internet history forensics for Google Chrome/Chromium :star:247
-* [Hostintel](https://github.com/keithjjones/hostintel) - Pull intelligence per host :star:103
+* [Hostintel](https://github.com/keithjjones/hostintel) - Pull intelligence per host :star:104
 * [imagemounter](https://github.com/ralphje/imagemounter) - Command line utility and Python package to ease the (un)mounting of forensic disk images :star:46
 * [Kansa](https://github.com/davehull/Kansa/) - Kansa is a modular incident response framework in Powershell
 * [rastrea2r](https://github.com/aboutsecurity/rastrea2r) - allows one to scan disks and memory for IOCs using YARA on Windows, Linux and OS X :star:89
 * [RaQet](https://raqet.github.io/) - RaQet is an unconventional remote acquisition and triaging tool that allows triage a disk of a remote computer (client) that is restarted with a purposely built forensic operating system
 * [Stalk](https://www.percona.com/doc/percona-toolkit/2.2/pt-stalk.html) - Collect forensic data about MySQL when problems occur
 * [SearchGiant](https://github.com/jadacyrus/searchgiant_cli) - a commandline utility to acquire forensic data from cloud services :star:28
 * [Stenographer](https://github.com/google/stenographer) - Stenographer is a packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.
 It stores as much history as it possible, managing disk usage, and deleting when disk limits are hit.
-It's ideal for capturing the traffic just before and during an incident, without the need explicit need to store all of the network traffic :star:1117
+It's ideal for capturing the traffic just before and during an incident, without the need explicit need to store all of the network traffic :star:1118
 * [sqhunter](https://github.com/0x4d31/sqhunter) - a threat hunter based on osquery and Salt Open (SaltStack) that can issue ad-hoc or distributed queries without the need for osquery's tls plugin. sqhunter allows you to query open network sockets and check them against threat intelligence sources.  :star:28
 * [traceroute-circl](https://github.com/CIRCL/traceroute-circl) - traceroute-circl is an extended traceroute to support the activities of CSIRT (or CERT) operators.
 Usually CSIRT team have to handle incidents based on IP addresses received.
 Created by Computer Emergency Responce Center Luxembourg :star:31
 * [X-Ray 2.0](https://www.raymond.cc/blog/xray/) - A Windows utility (poorly maintained or no longer maintained) to submit virus samples to AV vendors